Section 1 – Introduction

 When you insert a clip on the timeline how does the program decide what happens to the clips on other tracks?
 It uses the sync locks you have defined.

-- Insert by dragging
+- Insert and replace by dragging

 The most basic form of trimming – grab the edge of the clip and drag